Lotfullah21/react/02-hooks/01-useState/README.md

 ## React Hook

-Hooks are a set of functions that allow us to add state and other React features to functional components without using class components.
+Hooks are a set of functions that allow us to hook into other functions and states, it also mitigates usage of class components as they used in earlier versions.
-.

-#### 1. useEffect:
+### 1. useEffect:

 Used for handling side effects in functional components, such as data fetching, subscriptions, or DOM manipulation.
 It's similar to componentDidMount, componentDidUpdate, and componentWillUnmount lifecycle methods in class components